 The result of the above query will have all the ‘&’ removed from the leading positions of the values in the column AGE.

-LTRIM() is an inbuilt string function in SQL which helps in removing the leading white spaces from the string and also removes the substring from the left-hand side of the input or given string.
-It is very important to have a good understanding of this function.
+LTRIM() is an inbuilt string function in SQL that helps remove the leading white spaces from the string and the substring from the left-hand side of the input or given string.
+It is essential to have a good understanding of this function.